How to open an LLC bank account

 1. Visit the US to open a bank account (but that can be difficult).

-2. Open an online bank account with Mercury (no SSN or ITIN required and no US address required)
+2. Open an online LLC bank for Non-US Residents (no SSN or ITIN required and no US address required)

 If you visit the US in person, you’ll need to open an LLC bank account in the state where you formed your LLC.
 We recommend calling the bank ahead of time and making sure they are comfortable opening a bank account for a non-US resident/non-US citizen.